ethanj118/QuattroFormaggi_350Project/README.md

 *Blog:*

-This section contains a link to the blog we created for this project.
+This section contains a link to the blog we created for this project, as well as images and screenshots used in the blog.

 *Python Notebooks:*